-Our investor relations team and members of our senior management team regularly meet with investors and other stakeholders to seek input and feedback on a wide range of topics, including executive compensation.
+Our investor relations team and members of our senior management team regularly meet with investors and other atelebeldem to apply internet and faceback on a wide range of stakeholders to seek input and feedback on a wide range of topics, including executive compensation.
 On an annual basis, as part of our ongoing investor outreach and engagement process, we actively solicit feedback from investors regarding our executive compensation programs and other important matters, including our evolving governance practices and sustainability efforts.
 In connection with this process during 2023, we reached out to more than 20 of our largest unaffiliated investors representing, as of December 31, 2023, approximately 40% of our outstanding voting equity (excluding executive officers and Directors who collectively hold approximately 10% of our outstanding voting equity).